Warpgate. Your workload's connection to the world.

 In a traditional deployment, publishing a service to the internet requires building an inbound stack: open ports, add firewall rules, configure a load balancer, terminate TLS, add API gateway behavior, integrate auth, add DDoS and WAF controls.
 Every layer adds complexity, cost, and attack surface.

 Warpgate eliminates most of that work.
 Instead of building an inbound stack, you deploy Warpgate next to your workload.
 Warpgate connects outward to Mezusphere.
-The public-facing logic, including TLS termination, authentication, DDoS protection, and routing, stays in the edge, while your workload stays behind the outbound connector.
+The public-facing logic, including TLS termination, authentication, and routing, stays in the edge, while your workload stays behind the outbound connector.

 How Warpgate works